ojwb/survex/doc/walls.rst

   can suppress these with e.g. ``#NOTE ABC123 /unused`` for each such fixed point.

+- Walls only runs on Microsoft Windows, where filenames are case-insensitive and you may find the case of filenames in the ``.PRJ`` file doesn't match the actual case of the filename on disk.
+If processing a Walls dataset on a platform where filenames are case-sensitive this can cause problems.

+  This same issue can affect native Survex datasets too, and the same workaround is used when opening ``.SRV`` files: if the file isn't found cavern will try a few variations of the case.
+First it will try all lower case, then all lower case except with the first character of the leafname in upper case, and finally all upper case.

+  If the filename on disk has mixed case (aside from the initial character) and the ``.PRJ`` file doesn't specify it with this case then this workaround won't help.

+  One specific trick the workaround enables which is worth noting is that you can unpack a ZIP archive using ``unzip -L`` which will unpack all the filenames in lower case and then ``cavern`` should successfully process it thanks to the "try lowercase" part of the workaround.

 - If an isolated LRUD (LRUD not on a leg, e.g. specified for the start or end station of a traverse) is missing its closing delimiter, Walls will parse the line as a data leg where the "to" station starts with ``*`` or ``<``,